metaplex-foundation/developer-hub/src/pages/umi/web3js-differences-and-adapters.md

 ## Required Package and Imports

-The package where you can find all the helper methods to convert to and from Web3.js types is the `umi-web3js-adapters` package.
-This package can be individually installed using the following command:
+The `umi-web3js-adapters` package includes all the helper methods needed to convert between Umi and Web3.js types.

-The `umi-web3js-adapters` package provides all the helper methods to convert between Umi and Web3.js types.
-Although you can install it separately usign the following command:
+While it's already included when you install the `@metaplex-foundation/umi` package, you can also install it separately using the following command:

 ```
 npm i @metaplex-foundation/umi-web3js-adapters
 ```

-It's not necessary because this package get's already installed when you install the `@metaplex-foundation/umi` package.

 **Here are the imports you’ll have access to:**